Moving images in changing times. MFA in Film and Television Studies

 Cinemathèque is a series of meetings and conversations with filmmakers and television-makers and free screenings of important, innovative films and television programs.

 Opportunities for experience abound.
 Consider our summer internship and study programs in London, Los Angeles and Sydney.
 In addition, the Film and Television Studies Program works closely with many of the area art house and revival theaters (including the ones mentioned above) where internships may be available.
-And we offer a number of teaching assistantships that prepare you for PhD programs.
+And we offer a number of teaching assistantships that prepare you for PhD programs, including Boston University’s PhD in American Studies through the Graduate School of Arts and Sciences.

 Is it right for you?